malramsay64/phd-thesis/08_Appendix/Projects.md

 One of these parameters is the imaginary mass of the thermostat and barostat, which is a measure of how quickly these algorithms modify the measured values to push them towards the desired values.
-There closet I have seen this value specified in a paper was a reference to a theoretical paper describing how to find the best value.
+The closet I have seen this value specified in a paper was a reference to a theoretical paper describing how to find the best value.
-While the literature mostly ignores this parameter, when this is set incorrectly it can quickly lead to exponential time divergence [@Allen1991], that is the discreet nature of the simulations becomes a problem causing highly unphysical behaviour.
+While the literature mostly ignores this parameter, when this is set incorrectly it can quickly lead to exponential time divergence [@Allen1991], that is the discrete nature of the simulations becomes a problem causing highly unphysical behaviour.
 To simplify the process
 of running the types of simulations within this project